intelliboard/intelliboard_block/README.md

 The IntelliBoard block also provides the role-appropriate IntelliBoard links (i.e. Learner Dashboard, Instructor Dashboard, IntelliBoard.net).

-Prior to installing the IntelliBoard Block, please install the IntelliBoard plugin.
+Prior to installing the IntelliBoard Block, please install the [IntelliBoard plugin][intelliboard].
 For more information, visit our [Support page][support].

 ## Features